Skip to main content

 def repo_events() -> Iterator[TDataItems]:

-# mark the "item" to be sent to table with name item["type"]
+# mark the "item" to be sent to the table with the name item["type"]

 yield dlt.mark.with_table_name(item, item["type"])